mokhtarabadi/meuse/README.md

 It implements the [alternative registries](https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md) RFC and offers also various features (cf the `Features` section).

-You can use Meuse to store your private crates, configure it to mirror crates.io...
+You can use Meuse to store your private crates, configure it to mirror crates.io, and now with local Git support for more flexibility.

 Documentation is available at https://meuse.mokhtarabadi.fr/